tve/esp32-backtrace/README.md

 ========================================

-This little bash script parses the exception backtrace printed by the ESP32 firmware and uses GDB to print out the source location of all addresses that lie in the code.
+This little bash script parses the exception backtrace printed by the ESP32 firmware and uses GDB to print out the source location of all code addresses.

 It is heavily inspired by https://github.com/me-no-dev/EspExceptionDecoder but only uses bash and xtensa-esp32-elf GDB.